Patricia Collins (actress): Life and career

 Her roles for other theatre companies have included Factory Theatre's production of George F. Walker's Beautiful City in 1987, Necessary Angel's production of Howard Barker's The Europeans in 1990, Tarragon Theatre's production of Judith Thompson's White Biting Dog in 1994, and Canadian Stage's production of Stephen Sondheim's A Little Night Music in 1995.

-She appeared in the films Summer's Children, Bear Island, Nothing Personal, Phobia, Speaking Parts, Two Men, Where the Spirit Lives, The Adjuster and House, and the television series McQueen, The Whiteoaks of Jalna, King of Kensington, The Edison Twins, Street Legal, North of 60, Ready or Not, The Rez, This Is Wonderland, Heartland, and Murdoch Mysteries.
+She appeared in the films Summer's Children, Bear Island, Nothing Personal, Phobia, Speaking Parts, Two Men, A Nest of Singing Birds, Where the Spirit Lives, The Adjuster and House, and in the television series McQueen, The Whiteoaks of Jalna, King of Kensington, The Edison Twins, Street Legal, North of 60, Ready or Not, The Rez, This Is Wonderland, Heartland, and Murdoch Mysteries.

 She received a Genie Award nomination for Best Supporting Actress at the 1st Genie Awards in 1980 for Summer's Children.

-In television she was a Gemini Award nominee for Best Supporting Actress in a Drama Program or Series at the 4th Gemini Awards in 1989 for Two Men, and at the 13th Gemini Awards in 1998 for The Rez.
+In television, she was a Gemini Award nominee for Best Supporting Actress in a Drama Program or Series at the 4th Gemini Awards in 1989 for Two Men, and at the 13th Gemini Awards in 1998 for The Rez.
 She won Dora Mavor Moore Awards for Best Supporting Actress in 1990 for The Europeans, and Best Actress in 1994 for White Biting Dog.